Cross Seminary Course Fall 2022

 • Moving beyond programming to run strategic campaigns that change the synagogue or change the world around us

-• Bringing Jewish communities into partnerships with other communities to work together around common community goals
+• Bringing Jewish communities into partnerships with other communities to work together around common goals

 • Organizing Jewish communities to make a difference, not just a statement

 The course will utilize interactive and engaging training with discussion, role plays, small group work, and time for reflection on students’ current work.
-Sessions will be taught by experienced organizers and rabbis and cantors using these tools in the field.
+Sessions will be taught by experienced organizers, rabbis, and cantors using these tools in the field.
 Apply here.

 To learn more and apply for the course, contact Jeannie Appleman at JOIN for Justice: jappleman@joinforjustice.org, 516-375-9150.